getItemFromBlock/Create-Tweaked-Controllers/README.md

 Due to a Create limitation, if a network is updated too many times it will break.
 This can happen if you connect an axis output to an Adjustable Chain Gearshift, for example.
 I might do something for this in the future.

 The joystick axis are directly read from GLFW.
 With most if not all gamepads, the +X axis points to the right, and the +Y axis points down.

+IF YOU USE A NINTENDO CONTROLLER, YOU MIGHT WANNA TAKE A LOOK [AT THIS](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/issues/1).